-VS Code has tons of built-in features that help make it a very powerful and intelligent IDE.
+VS Code has tons of built-in features that help make it a very powerful IDE.
 One major feature that supports VS Code’s performance and ease of use is IntelliSense.

-Another useful IntelliSense feature is the hover feature.
-When you hover over a piece of code, you can see a short description.
-This description tells you what the code is, including the inferred types, and provides links to relevant documentation or where that code is declared.
+Another valuable feature of IntelliSense is its hover function.
+By hovering over a piece of code, you can view a brief description that includes inferred types and links to pertinent documentation or where that code is declared.

 React Native provides a means of debugging your code in the browser, but it is often more convenient if you can debug your code right in your editor.

-VS Code comes with an advanced debugger built-in, and setting up this debugger for your React Native project is quite easy.
+VS Code comes with an built-in, advanced debugger, and setting up this debugger for your React Native project is quite easy.
 Once set up, you can easily run and debug your project together with a single click and step over, step into, step out, pause, restart, and stop the debugger.

-Some of these extensions provide commit/stage information about each line of code in your file.
-Others let you connect your GitHub with VS Code and help you track issues of your projects from GitHub, and many other features.
+Several extensions improve VS Code’s code management capabilities through Git.
+Some extensions provide commit/stage information for each line of code in your file, while others allow you to connect your GitHub with VS Code and assist you in tracking your project’s issues from GitHub, among other features.

 With all the built-in features VS Code offers, we could easily call it a day and have a good enough dev experience.
-However, VS Code is mostly popular because of its extensibility through extensions are made by individual developers and teams.
+However, VS Code is mostly popular because of its extensibility through extensions made by individual developers and teams:

-There are hundreds of React Native extensions in VS Code that contribute to making developing React Native apps easier and faster with VS Code.
+There are hundreds of React Native extensions in VS Code that contribute to simplifying React Native app development with VS Code.
 The image above shows a small sample of the search results for React Native extensions in VS Code.